fayzalibedilov/python_bdd_getir/README.md

-# Automating tasks in Getir a quick commerce website
+# Automating tasks in Trendyol a quick commerce website